peterwmacd/peterwmacd.github.io/index.md

 - Latent space models for common and individual structure in multiplex networks (paper in Biometrika, `multiness` R package on GitHub).
 - Latent process models for functional networks (submitted, pre-print on arXiv).
-- Node-wise inference for multilayer networks.
+- Mesoscale inference for multilayer networks.

 ### Post-selection inference
 **(with Dan Kessler and Snigdha Panigrahi, UMich)**